 Cafe Sukkara is a cozy restaurant, serving Sangria, traditional Korean plum alcohol, sourdough bread and a variety of soups, salads, and stews.

 Maybe because I'm a bit of a baker myself and make a lot of our meals from scratch anyway, but I wasn't too impressed...
 Usually, restaurants in Korea exceed my expectations, but Cafe Sukkara was just "fine".
-The cashew cheese was good, but the salad's dressing was non-existent (??) and the price a bit hefty for what we got.
+The cashew cheese was good (though the portion tiny), but the salad dressing was non-existent (??) and the price a bit hefty for what we got.
 Oh well.

 Shortly after it was time for more wine and snacks, anyway!
 We were sleeping over in Hongdae, or rather not sleeping all that much...